ChromeUniverse/Personal-website/posts/freelancing.md

 I think that's really all that I have to say about my brief freelancing stint for now.
 Here's hoping there's a lot cool stuff coming soon!

 I'll try to start writing more articles on web development - I've been having a blast using React and I'd love to write about what I've learned so far and I've how I've been building some really neat web apps for FEM's challenges with React, [Vite](https://vitejs.dev/) and [Vercel](https://vercel.com/).
 Heck, it might be time to do [yet another rewrite](/website2.0-redesign#conclusion) for this blog - *The Lucca Logs 3.0* coming soon?

+**Special thanks** to [Eduardo Quirino](https://github.com/qrno) and [Alana Caporale](https://github.com/alanacapcreates) for reading a previous draft of this essay and sharing their thoughts prior to its publishing.
+You guys are the best!

 Thank you so much for reading!
 Catch you later. 👋